- Ph.D., Computer Science, Brown University, 1996

 - B.A., Computer Science, University of California at Berkeley, 1990

 - B.A., Art, University of California at Berkeley, 1990

-Cindy Grimm is an Associate Professor in the School of Mechanical, Industrial, and Manufacturing Engineering.
+Cindy Grimm is an Professor in the School of Mechanical, Industrial, and Manufacturing Engineering at Oregon State University.
 She is affiliated with the Robotics group, Human-Centered computing, and Graphics and Visualization.
 Her background is in computer science, specifically computer graphics and surface modeling.
 However, over the years she has delved into human computer interfaces, surface modeling for biological applications, bat sonar, art-based rendering, 3D sketching, and understanding how people perform 3D segmentation of volumetric data.
-Previously, she was an Associate Professor in the Department of Computer Science and Engineering at Washington University in St. Louis.
+She received her PhD from Brown University in 1995 in the area of surface modeling, spent two years working at Microsoft Research on facial animation, then ten years as faculty in Computer Science at Washington University in St. Louis.